Dividing a Business in a Missouri Divorce: What You Need to Know

 Buyout: One spouse keeps the business and buys out the other’s interest using cash, property, or a structured settlement.

-Co-Ownership: Both spouses keep a stake in the business and continue operating it together.
+Co-Ownership (rare): Both spouses keep a stake in the business and continue operating it together.
 This is rare and usually only works when the parties can work amicably.

 Sale of the Business: The business is sold and the proceeds are divided.
 This is often a last resort, especially if the business is the primary income source.